bendik-bruun-olsen/Freeplay_Haven/readme.md

 - **Pagination Control**: Navigate through the games list with paginated results and customizable games per page.
 - **Interactive UI**: Intuitive design for easy navigation and a smooth user experience.

+## How to Use

+Open [this link](https://bendik-bruun-olsen.github.io/Freeplay_Haven/) in a modern web browser to access the website.

 ## Technologies Used

 - **HTML**: For the structure of the webpage.